 If your first diagnosis of breast cancer is metastatic breast cancer, this has undoubtedly come as a huge shock to you.
 Many people describe this time as overwhelming, feeling they are being constantly bombarded with new information each time they go to hospital or see their doctors.

-This page also contains tips to help you navigate the health system and learn about other ways that women have coped to help you understand that you are not alone.
+This page also contains some helpful tips to help you navigate the health system and learn about other ways that people have coped to help you understand that you are not alone.

 When your first diagnosis is metastatic breast cancer

 My first diagnosis was of metastatic breast cancer and I was completely ignorant about the whole thing.
 I thought from all the ads on TV that it was fine and it was curable.
 I needed to be told by somebody that it was more serious than an early breast cancer diagnosis. – Penny